1983 Argentine general election: Nominations

-Among the first prominent political figures to condemn the amnesty was the leader of the UCR's progressive wing, Raúl Alfonsín, who easily secured his party's nomination during their convention in July.
+Among the first prominent political figures to condemn the amnesty was the leader of the UCR's progressive wing, Raúl Alfonsín, who easily secured his party's nomination during its convention in July.
 Alfonsín chose as his running mate Víctor Martínez, a more conservative UCR figure from Córdoba Province.
-Their traditional opponents, the Justicialist Party, struggled to find candidates for not only the top of the ticket, but for a number of the more important local races, as well.
+Their traditional opponents, the Justicialist Party, struggled to find candidates for not only the top of the ticket, but a number of the more important local races, as well.
 Following conferences that dragged on for two months after the UCR nominated Alfonsín, the Justicialists' left wing (the target of much of the repression before and after the 1976 coup) proved little match for the CGT's influence within the party.
-They nominated ideological opposites Ítalo Luder, who had served as acting President during Mrs. Perón's September 1975 sick leave, for President and former Chaco Province Governor Deolindo Bittel as his running mate; whereas Luder had authorized repression against the left in 1975, Bittel was a populist renowned for his defense of Habeas Corpus during the subsequent dictatorship.
+They nominated ideological opposites Ítalo Luder, who had served as acting president during Isabel Perón's September 1975 sick leave, for president, and former Chaco Province Governor Deolindo Bittel as his running mate; whereas Luder had authorized repression against the left in 1975, Bittel was a populist renowned for his defense of Habeas Corpus during the subsequent dictatorship.

 Campaign issues

 Constrained by time, Alfonsín focused his strategy on accusing the Justicialists, who had refused to condemn Bignone's military amnesty, of enjoying the dictator's tacit support.
 Alfonsín enjoyed the valuable support of a number of Argentine intellectuals and artists, including playwright Carlos Gorostiza, who devised the UCR candidate's slogan, Ahora, Alfonsín ("Now is the Time for Alfonsín").

-Luder, aware of intraparty tensions, limited his campaign ads and rhetoric largely to an evocation of the founder of the Justicialist Party, the late Juan Perón.
+Luder, aware of intraparty tensions, limited his campaign ads and rhetoric largely to an evocation of the founder of the Justicialist Party, Juan Perón.
 Polls gave neither man an edge for the contest, which was scheduled for October 30.
-A few days for the elections (which a record turnout), the Justicialist candidate for Governor of Buenos Aires Province, Herminio Iglesias, threw a (premature) "victory rally" in which a coffin draped in the UCR colors was burned before the television cameras.
+A few days before the elections (which had a record turnout), the Justicialist candidate for Governor of Buenos Aires Province, Herminio Iglesias, threw a (premature) "victory rally" in which a coffin draped in the UCR colors was burned before the television cameras.

 The bonfire ignited the electorate's bitter memories of Isabel Perón's tenure and helped result in a solid victory for the UCR.
 The Peronists were given a majority in the Senate and 12 of 22 governorships.
-The UCR secured only 7 governors, though the nation's largest province, Buenos Aires, would be governed by the UCR's Alejandro Armendáriz.
-Alfonsín persuaded Bignone after the elections to advance the inaugural to December 10, 1983.
+The UCR secured only seven governors, though the nation's largest province, Buenos Aires, would be governed by the UCR's Alejandro Armendáriz.
+Alfonsín persuaded Bignone after the elections to bring forward the inauguration to December 10, 1983.